-Combine sugar, salt, and 1 cup warm water in a bowl.
+- Combine sugar and 1 cup warm water in a bowl.
 Stir in yeast and let stand 5 minutes.

-Stir in 2 cups of flour.
+- Stir in salt and 2 cups of flour.
 Continue adding flour a bit at a time to form a stiff dough.
 Knead until about 5 minutes (or use a dough hook on a stand mixer per notes below).

 Recipe Adapted Martin, Verneil.
 “Among Friends Vol II”.
 Calgary, AB, 1989.
 39. Print.

 this was great and easy! we used a 1/4 cup sourdough started discard in addition to the yeastfor extra flavor and I did a tiny bit less yeast because of that. it was perfect. a not to beginner bread makers, I think you want to add enough flour so that it’s sticky smooth but not more. it’s always better to have a bit less flour that too much, imho, since too much makes a dry loaf.

 Which amount of flour is the correct one, 2 3/4 to 3 cups, or 2 cups?

 Yes, 2 ¾ to 3 cups flour.
 Start with 2 ¾ cups, and add as needed.